 - Each week you will watch lecture videos, complete short quizzes that follow each video, and complete the labs for the week.
 Labs are due by 10 pm on Mondays unless otherwise noted, such as for Monday holidays.
 In those cases, the due date is the revised Monday course day.
-All labs must be uploaded in a format acceptable by SafeAssign.
-Do not copy and paste the lab into the dialog box because it will not go through SafeAssign and you will lose all your formatting.
-This will result in losing points on the lab. - All quizzes are completed on Blackboard.
-All labs and exams are submitted via Blackboard.
+Do not copy and paste the lab into the dialog because you will lose all your formatting.
+This will result in losing points on the lab. - All quizzes are completed on Brightspace.
+All labs and exams are submitted via Brightspace.
 Assignments submitted in any other manner, including email, or to the wrong link, will not be graded.

-- Each week is labeled with the week number and topic on the Blackboard buttons on the left panel. - It is essential that you watch the lecture videos and complete the labs each week in a timely manner.
+- Each week is labeled with the week number and topic on the Brightspace buttons on the left panel. - It is essential that you watch the lecture videos and complete the labs each week in a timely manner.
 Missing or late labs will also result in significant deductions from your lab grade.
 Labs comprise 50% of your grade, and skills from one lab help prepare you to complete the next lab.
 The midterm and final will cover both lecture and lab topics and skills. - There are two discussion boards that you will be engaging in.
 It is very important for you to participate in those discussions. - Labs 1-6 must be submitted before the midterm unless I have previously approved late submission based on a legitimate documentable reason.
-Also, make sure you note the last day I will accept labs 7-10 is May 6, 2024.
+Also, make sure you note the last day I will accept labs 7-10 is May 12, 2025.
 It is before the last day of class. - There is a grading rubric attached to each lab, so you know in advance exactly what is required.
 There is a specific table format and a formal lab write-up format you will need to follow.
 Both of these formats are fairly standard across the natural sciences and social sciences, so if you develop these skills, you will be able to use them in other classes and in your professional life.
 You will find the formats under Course Materials, and your second lab (Week 2) has a video on how to create a formal table in Excel and copy it over into Word.
 I don't want you to be creative with tables.
 I want you to develop the skill of developing a professional publication-quality table.
 If you are using Sheets or Numbers, you can export to Excel.
 Make sure you format exactly as I ask for.
 You do have Excel available to you for free as a student. - There is one extra credit lab.
 It involves creating maps using the census website mapping tools.